Parent Guilt Is Natural. Parent Shame Is Toxic.

 “I feel you are not a nice person” isn’t actually a “feeling,” he explains.
 Many men need to do some digging to uncover the feeling beneath that judgement, which could be sadness or hurt.

 “Once they start understanding that, it’s a release, and they start to feel better,” Gelbart says.

-Boduryan-Turner says she assumed her patients who are parents would give themselves a break during this unprecedented pandemic, when most of us spent the first half of the year at home with their families almost 24/7.
-But “quarantine shame” is something she’s seeing a lot lately, she says.
-Even with the daily stress dial turned up to 11, many parents expect perfection from themselves and are ashamed when they don’t live up to that standard.
-During the pandemic, perfect parenting is harder than ever with so many more opportunities to do or say things to your kid — or your partner — that you might feel guilty about later.
+Boduryan-Turner says she assumed her patients who are parents would’ve given themselves a break during the unprecedented last few years, when most of us spent the first half of the year at home with their families almost 24/7.
+But a new kind of shame is something she saw a lot.
+Even with the daily stress dial turned up to 11, many parents expect perfection from themselves and were ashamed when they didn’t live up to that standard.
+Perfect parenting was harder than ever with so many more opportunities to do or say things to your kid — or your partner — that you might feel guilty about later.

-In addition, having two parents at home during the pandemic has exacerbated a problem that sometimes comes up for fathers in families where Mom is the primary caregiver, Petersen says.
-Dads might find that with everyone together, the mother-child relationship dominates, so the ways he usually parents when he’s alone with the kids might not be as effective.
+In addition, having two parents at home exacerbated a problem that sometimes comes up for fathers in families where Mom is the primary caregiver, Petersen says.
+Dad might have found that with everyone together, the mother-child relationship dominates, so the ways he usually parents when he’s alone with the kids might not be as effective.
 Faced with this weird imbalance, men might feel inadequate and start worrying that Mom will lose confidence in his abilities as a father.
 Plus, families rarely get a break from each other when quarantining, which can intensify issues.

 How to Break the Spiral of Parenting Shame